zencart/documentation/content/user/template/basic_customizations.md

 `CSS Buttons` in [Admin->Configuration->Layout Settings](/user/admin_pages/configuration/configuration_layoutsettings/).
 If you do this, there is no need to maintain images for each button; the images are generated in CSS.

+---

 ### Are there any template overrides in the Admin area?
-Up to and including v1.5.6, there are no "overrides" for core files in the Admin area.
+At this time, there are no "overrides" for core files in the Admin area.

 If you wish to change admin functionality, you will have to edit the core files directly.
 Be sure to keep a list of your changes for quick reference when upgrading.

+---

 ### What files are used to edit both the way a product displays in the category listing and the product description page?